USC Caboolture offers a hands-on campus experience halfway between Brisbane and the Sunshine Coast.

 USC Caboolture offers full degree programs in business, commerce, education and nursing, along with first-year courses in creative industries.

-USC Caboolture also offers courses through the Headstart program.
+USC Caboolture also offers the Diploma in Business Innovation, Diploma in Creative Industries, Tertiary Preparation Pathway, and courses through the Headstart program.

 USC Caboolture is located at 80-106 Tallon Street, Caboolture, just a few minutes from the Caboolture train station.

 The campus is approximately a 35-minute drive south of the USC Sunshine Coast campus.

 Academic, wellbeing and support servicesLearn more

 Free course helps adults take first steps to university

 A free USC course is offering adults in the Caboolture region the chance to upgrade their academic skills, get a taste of university life and even start planning for a new career.

 Changing the way children think about careers

 Focusing on careers in primary school might seem early, however more than 500 Moreton Bay students will soon discover it is the perfect time to explore their future job options.

 Lauren gets early start to Animal Ecology degree